BA, Hunter College, CUNY, New York (Eng. Lang. Arts and Elem. Ed)

 MS, Hunter College, CUNY, New York (Math Educ. and Reading) (Master's)

 School is frustrating when you are having difficulties.
 So let's get you over the hump and send you on your way.
 I am one of the fortunate ones; I knew from an early age that I wanted to be a teacher.
-In the summer I played teacher with my younger brothers and sisters.
-They were not always happy about it, but they played anyway.
-With my desire to teach, one would expect that I would begin teaching as soon as possible.
-Well, that turned out to be 16 years
+After 15 years of teaching, I spent three summers receiving specialized training to help students who struggle with reading, math, phonics, spelling and handwriting.

-For an adjusted hourly rate, I am willing to travel beyond a five-mile radius of my home.
-All mileage is as calculated by Google Maps.
+For an adjusted hourly rate, I am willing to travel beyond a seven-mile radius of my home.

 Math has always been my favorite subject to teach and to tutor.
 In my 26 years of teaching, elementary and middle school math was a major part of my teaching schedule.
 Although I taught in the classroom much of the time, my preferred way to work with students has always been one-on-one.
 It is the most effective way to work.

 I have three certificates from the National Institute for Learning Development.
 Part of the training was in teaching handwriting.
 For seven years I taught handwriting one-on-one.